 How to Give a Speech

 Check out the room.
 Make adjustments to the seating and lighting, if necessary.
 Test the microphone, if you’re going to be using one.
 Set up and test your audiovisual equipment.
 Speak to the person who’s going to introduce you.
 Greet people as they arrive and begin establishing a connection with them.
-(Leaders take responsibility not just for their speeches, but for the event.)

 Adjust your attitude.

 Remember that the audience wants you to succeed.
-(What audience really wants to sit through a boring or incoherent talk?)
+(What audience really wants to sit through a boring or incoherent speech?)
 And remind yourself that you want your audience to succeed.
 (Your proposal or idea is going to help them solve a problem, achieve a goal, or satisfy a need, right?)

 Walk to the podium with confidence.

 When you’re introduced, walk confidently to the podium and shake the hand of the person who introduced you.

 If you’re speaking from the podium, set your notes down.
 Adjust the microphone so it points to your mouth.
 Plant your feet.
 Take a breath.
 Look up.
 Take another breath.
 If you’re giving a speech without a podium, walk to where you want to stand.
 Plant your feet.
 Take a breath.
 Look at your audience.
 Take another breath.

 Look at your audience one person at a time.
 Don’t address the audience as a whole.
 Speak to individuals.
 Look at one person.
 Establish eye contact.
 And speak to that person for 5 to 7 seconds.
 Then find someone else to look at and repeat the process.